 New ways to develop your B2B practices in China

 The focus is now on digital, online strategies.
-With the internet it is easier to search, identify and compare quality suppliers, especially with the strong customer review based culture in China.
-You can check information about companies to ensure they are trustworthy and provide a legitimate service.
-Online buyers also learn how to get the best offer and can learn a variety of techniques in order to manage their suppliers more effectively.
+With the internet it is easier to search, identify and compare quality suppliers.
+Because Chinese consumers reviews and comment, It is especially easy to do so.
+You can check information about companies to ensure they are trustworthy and provide legitimate services.
+Online buyers also learn how to get the best offer and use a variety of techniques in order to manage their suppliers more effectively.

-The anti corruption campaign started by Xi Jingpin has most significantly affected the minds of Chinese people, especially the younger generation who grew up in this strong climate of anti corruption.
-They understand better what corruption is and most of them follow the party line that corruption destroys a society.
+The anti-corruption campaign started by Xi Jingpin has most significantly affected the minds of Chinese people.
+Especially the younger generation who grew up in this anti-corruption era.

 Chinese realized the risks of ‘Guanxi’

 Most people in China seek to be more professional and prefer to get the best supplier than the poor quality company of their friend.
-This is also potentially very risky for ones position and career.
-Most young people are particularly career focused with the culture of friendly ‘Guanxi’ diminishing.
+Relying too much on Guanxy is potentially risky for one’s position and career.
+Young workers are particularly career-focused therefore the culture of friendly ‘Guanxi’ is diminishing.
 Many want to focus on their family and to develop their career in a reputable, professional manner.